2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Mason Graham is unbelievable against the run, and in a division that features Lamar Jackson and Derrick Henry, Cleveland again addresses a chess need when a lot of other teams are playing checkers.

-The drop off from Graham to the next-best DT is huge, too, giving the Browns an edge in a league it doesn’t currently have many.
-Graham provides quickness, effort and strength and has often been compared to star DT Christian Wilkins.
+The drop off from Graham to the next-best DT is huge, too, giving the Browns an edge in a division that doesn’t currently have many.
+Graham provides quickness, effort, and strength, and has often been compared to star DT Christian Wilkins.

 Fantasy impact?
-Hard to pinpoint a fantasy value except for more overall points to a defensive unit in Cleveland, which is normally drafted fairly high in fantasy leagues with this setting.
+Hard to pinpoint a fantasy value except for more overall points to a defensive unit in Cleveland, which is usually drafted relatively high in fantasy leagues with this setting.

 Cleveland traded back from No. 2 to No. 5 during the draft.